st3lx/Personal-Website/src/index.md

 with automatons with whimsical functions, and ambiguous relations between everything everywhere,

-the world of my making tends to completion, and below is a portion I made over these two years:
+the world of my making steps towards completion, and below is a portion I made over these two years:

 essays in philosophy and mathematics, research in maths and physics, an app, two web projects, and music portfolios.